filoconnesso/Tweakly/README.md

 ## Let's create a community

-If you use Tweakly to create a project, tag us on Instagram and Twitter with the tag **@filoconnesso** and use the hashtag **#createwithtweakly**.
+If you use Tweakly to create a project, tag us on Instagram and Twitter with the tag **@filoconnesso** and use the hashtag **#createdwithtweakly**.
 If you like the project don't forget to leave a star on GitHub and if you have tips and tricks to improve Tweakly create a Pull Request, we will try to accommodate you!

 ## Contributing